daos-stack/daos/docs/admin/administration.md

 ### Fault Domain

-Details on how to drain an individual storage node or fault domain (e.g. rack) in preparation for maintenance activity and how to reintegrate it will be provided in a future revision.
+Details on how to drain an individual storage node or fault domain (e.g., rack) in preparation for maintenance activity and how to reintegrate it will be provided in a future revision.